royrrainey/vetspire-devops-technical-challenge/README.md

 You have been given a private repo and added to it.
 Now, make a commit for each of the sections in this interview (infra, kubernetes and kustomize).

-When you finish, please invite `tomasz-tomczyk` (GH username) to the repo and let us know you've completed it.

 Try your best and have fun!

 ## Pre-requisites